Xin-Bu/High_school_performance/README.md

 ## High school performance
 ### Dataset
-The data were collected from three high schools in the US, consisting of information on the students' performance as measured by three continuous outcome variables: `math`, `reading`, and `writing`, as well as five predictors: their demographic information on `race/ethnicity`, `parental level of education`, `sex`, `lunch type`, and `test preparation course`.
+The data were collected from three high schools in the US, consisting of information on the students' performance as measured by three continuous outcome variables: `math`, `reading`, and `writing`, as well as five predictors: their demographic information on `race/ethnicity`, `parental level of education`, `gender`, `lunch type`, and `test preparation course`.

 The R code for data visualization, descriptive statistics, and multi-linear regression was written in R Markdown and knitted to html.
 #### Variables: